zhitinghe/zhitinghe.github.io/_portfolio/portfolio-3.md

 </tr></table>

 ## My Role
-- Directed and shot on-site using insta360.
+- Directed and filmed on location using Insta360.
-- Designed simple actor interactions like "giving water" and "using headphones" that touched users.
+- Designed actor's interactions such as "offering water" and "using headphones."
-- Made animations and effects with Blender and UE4.
+- Created animations and visual effects using Blender and UE4.

 ## Seleced Video
 <video src='/images/Vid_VB1.mp4' width="500px" controls="controls"></video>